ucsb-coral/coral/team/contributions/CONTRIBS.md

 ### Scott Graham
 Front end dining common and (wasted) the last week on the backend.

+### Konark Vinod
+Pair programmed with scott and daniel on frontend and backend for dining.
+Led Retro 03

 ### Arnav Kumar
 - Google Calendar integration function for adding arbitrary, singleton events (MVP)